stanislaw/simple_roles/README.md

 end
 ```

-You don't need to write them - all this classes SimpleRoles configures
+**You don't need to write them by hands** - all these classes SimpleRoles configures **automatically**.
-automatically.
-But you need to supply migrations for them:

-Copy and migrate SimpleRoles migrations by following rake task
+But you need to supply migrations for them - copy and migrate SimpleRoles migrations by following rake task:

 ```ruby
 rake simple_roles_engine:install:migrations
 rake db:migrate
 ```

 Note!
-Migrations are based on roles you set up as valid (see previous step).
+Migrations are based on roles you are to set up as valid (see previous step).
 If you do not create initializer with valid_roles, then valid_roles will be set up to defaults: :user and :admin.

 And finally include 'simple_roles' macros in your User model:

-### Finally

 ```ruby
 class User